top of page

 So, are you still married?

-Last time I checked!
-Lawrence and I met in September 1991 and married in October of 1992.
-Still married.
-Still happy.
-We have a son who is probably smarter than both of us put together.
-His precocious sister was born in 2006, she's preposterously capable and funny.
+No. Lawrence and I met in September 1991 and married in October of 1992.
+We were married three decades, and then he decided to live on his boat.
+We have a adult son and daughter, and I had 30 good years of marriage and now I have good years without marriage.
 Life can be crazy.
-I started a nonprofit to help other parents keep writing.
+In the meanwhile, I started a nonprofit to help other parents keep writing.
 Let’s get back to the writing.

 Okay.
 How do you write?